 What are Red Bricks?

-The red bricks are construction material that are manufactured from the natural available red soil in different sizes.
+The red bricks are construction material that is manufactured from the natural available red soil in different sizes.
 The red bricks are widely used for constructing buildings.
 Different types of brick bonds are used in wall construction to make the masonry as strong.

 Alumina, magnesia, lime and silica are the main constituents of the red bricks.

-What are AAC blocks?
+What are the AAC blocks?

 The cement and lightweight aggregates are used to manufacture the AAC bricks at different sizes.
 The ratio of cement and aggregates will differ based on the size of the bricks.